Kaouthar Ouallal

 Kaouthar Ouallal (born 27 November 1990) is an Algerian judoka.
 She won the gold medal in the women's 78 kg event at the 2015 African Games.
 She is also a seven-time gold medalist at the African Judo Championships.

 Career

 In 2019, she won the gold medal in the women's 78 kg event at the African Judo Championships held in Cape Town, South Africa.
-In the same year, she also competed in the women's 78 kg event at the 2019 World Judo Championships held in Tokyo, Japan.
+She also competed in the women's 78 kg event at the 2019 World Judo Championships in Tokyo, Japan.

-At the 2021 African Judo Championships held in Dakar, Senegal, she won one of the bronze medals in her event.
+At the 2021 African Judo Championships in Dakar, Senegal, she won a bronze medal in her event.
 She competed in the women's 78 kg event at the 2021 World Judo Championships held in Budapest, Hungary.